-During antibiotic courses, a fraction of the drug remains in the intestinal tract due to either partial absorption or recycling via the hepatobiliary route from the blood into the small intestine.
-These active antibiotic residues progress to the colon and provoke a profound dirsuption of the intestinal microbiota of patients.
-The microbiota balance is disturbed: several bacterial populations are erased whereas some strains proliferate.
-Microbiota disruption, called dysbiosis is a long-lasting consequence of antibiotics intake and patient’s microbiota will take months to recover.
+During antibiotic courses, a fraction of the drug remains in the intestinal tract.
+These active antibiotic residues progress to the colon where they kill numerous bacteria and lead to a profound disruption of the intestinal microbiome of patients.
+The microbiome balance is disturbed: several bacterial populations are erased while some proliferate.
+Microbiome disruption, called dysbiosis, is a long-lasting consequence of antibiotics intake and patient’s microbiome can remain disrupted for months.

-In the late ileum, cecum and colon, DAV132 delivers a non-specific adsorbent which irreversibly captures antibiotics, before they could alter significantly the microbiota.
+In the late ileum, cecum and colon, DAV132 delivers a non-specific adsorbent which irreversibly captures antibiotics, before they can significantly alter the microbiome.

-DAV132 adsorbent is encapsulated in a specific drug delivery system (specific coating) patented by Da Volterra that permits a targeted delivery to the lower gastro-intestinal tract.
-DAV132 prevents the antibiotic-induced disruption of the intestinal microbiota without interfering with the antibiotic or other drugs efficacy.
+DAV132 adsorbent is encapsulated in a specific drug delivery system (smart coating) patented by Da Volterra that permits its targeted delivery in the lower gastro-intestinal tract.
+That way, DAV132 prevents antibiotic-induced disruption of the intestinal microbiome without interfering with antibiotics and/or other drugs’ efficacy.